Younghoe Koo booms 58-yard field goal to lift Falcons to 26-24 win over Saints

-Kicker Younghoe Koo made a 58-yard field goal, his fourth of the game, to lift the Falcons to a thrilling 26-24 NFC South win over the Saints on Sunday at Mercedes-Benz Stadium.
+Koo’s 58-yard field goal sailed on through the uprights with :02 on the clock to lift the Falcons to a 26-24 win over the NFC South rival Saints on Sunday at Mercedes-Benz Stadium.

+It was Koo’s fourth field goal of the game as the offense continued to sputter and the defense gave up the lead late in the game.

+“Koo is just known for that,” linebacker JD Bertrand said.
+“Koo hits the game winners and he’s so cool about it.
+He’s always calm, cool and collected.
+That’s just Koo.”

 The Falcons improved to 2-2 on the season.
 The Saints dropped to 2-2.